 If you have issues with the attached USB device to your computer, then don’t worry it can be resolved in simple ways.
-My primary focus is on the Unknown USB (Device Descriptive Request Failed) error.
+Incase, your PS4 doesn’t recognize USB, click here.
+However, my primary focus is on the Unknown USB (Device Descriptive Request Failed) error.
 Here are some of the ways in which the problem can be solved.
 All the steps explained below are done in Windows 10 interface.
 There might be slight changes with another version of Windows.
 I will start with some basic solutions that resolve the issue.
 However, your unknown USB device will be recognized once you follow the steps:

 - Try using another USB port.
 At times, the port of the computer or laptop may get damaged.
 This leads to the error, unknown USB device.
 Change the port, or if there is only one port in the computer, it is better to get it checked.
 The unknown USB device will be detected by the system once you change the port.

 - Connect the USB device to another computer and check if the problem persists.
 It might be the case that the external USB device is faulty.
 If that is the case, then you need to change the device.
 If there is no unknown USB device error displayed, then I have five different ways for you to solve out the problem.

 Solve Unknown USB Device (Device Descriptor Request Failed) Error

 The problem of unknown USB device error is sometimes caused due to the Power supply.
 First, remove the power supply plug from your computer or laptop.
 Restart the system with the device connected to the USB port.
 After you are done plug in the Power supply.
 This is an effortless way to fix the problem, and it works for most of the cases.

 Next up is an easy way to solve the unknown USB device error.
 Open up your Device Manager.
 Under the “Universal Serial Bus Controller” category locate the USB device which is unrecognized.
 You can find your device quickly because it has a yellow shaped triangle with an exclamation sign right next to it.